RenrenRihitoRayo/mila/README.md

 # Welcome to MiLa

-A small embeddable scripting language framework.
+A small embeddable scripting language.
-Canonical MiLa is small simple and fast for general computation.
+MiLa is small simple and fast for general applications.

 ## What MiLa is

 * A scaffold

   MiLa is the build-a-bear of scripting.
   Directly add bash commands as builtin functions?
   Why not?
+  Because of its FFI interface wrappers are easier to write.

-* A kernel
+* A Scripting Language

-MiLa already has the bare minimum to work.
-You can even make a programming language using
-MiLa.
+  Although MiLa started its origins from being a language kernel, it developed into being a proper programming language that follows the UNIX philosophy.

 ## Keywords (22 total)